Lost West Virginia saltworks are known to only a few adventurers

 Editor David Sibray inspects stonework in a thicket near the saltworks, possibly part of a blacksmith shop.

-The legend of the lost Mercer Saltworks near the New River in southern West Virginia may be remembered now by only a few locals and adventurers, and its ruins—tumbled stones along an isolated stream—may be known to even fewer.
+MERCER SALT WORKS, W.Va. — The legend of the lost Mercer Saltworks near the New River in West Virginia may be remembered now by only a few locals and adventurers, and its ruins may be known to even fewer.

 Advertisement

 Accessible by a rough trail, it was once among the most important landmarks in the valley upstream of the New River Gorge.
-The salt lick here on Lick Creek, less than a mile from the New River, was much visited by Native Americans, who passed their knowledge on to settlers.
+First, no more than a salt lick on what's now known as Lick Creek, the site was much visited by Native Americans, who passed their knowledge on to settlers.

 An 1890 topographic map shows Mercer's Saltworks near the New River, then in Mercer County.

-In the 1840s, it was developed commercially, but was destroyed by the U.S. Army during the Civil War and, though rebuilt, it fell out of use soon after when the supply of timber needed to heat the brine was exhausted.
+It was developed commercially in the 1840s but was destroyed by the U.S. Army during the Civil War.
+Though rebuilt, it fell out of use soon after when the supply of timber needed to heat and evaporate the brine was exhausted.

 Its present isolation, though, came later—in the 1930s, when the New River was dammed to create Bluestone Lake.
-Until that time, the valley had been a busy place, home to wilderness plantations known for their corn and roads traveling either side of the river.
+Until then, the valley had been a busy place, home to wilderness plantations known for their corn and roads traveling either side of the river.

 Advertisement